- Sheriff

 - Open fires or open burning by any federal, state, or local officer in the performance of official fire suppression functions.

 Individuals operating under any of the above exemptions shall take adequate measures to prevent uncontrolled fires.
-Possible measures include, but are not limited to:
+Possible measures include:

-- Shovels, fire extinguishers, or other extinguishing agents nearby.
+- Shovels, fire extinguishers, or other extinguishing agents nearby; or

 Enforcement